EDGE AI vs CLOUD AI

 Robotic Devices: Robots use Edge AI to understand and move around their environments and to communicate with the people around them.

 Smart Homes: Smart speakers are loaded with advanced AI algorithms so that they can detect voices and interpret meaning.
-Other devices in the home can be used to optimise resources.
+Other consumer electronics in the home can be used to optimise resources.

 CLOUD AI